giachello/mlgw/README.md

 * When a Video Master has several sources active at the same time (e.g., a Decoder on 'TV' being played locally and a tuner on 'DTV' being distributed on the system) it reports both sources at the same time and that confuses the plugin.
 * When the MLGW reboots, the integration loses connection and stops working.
 You need to reload the integration (Configuration->Integrations->MLGW->...->Reload).
 The solution will be to add a recovery procedure so the integration attempts to reconnect.

+## High level description of the code
+* **gateway.py** deals with the communication with the mlgw and is likely code that should go into a separate library / python module (pypi). it has some code to fire events on home assistant when things happen on the mlgw
+* **config_flow.py** is the configuration flow that asks the user the parameters for configuration and is home assistant specific.
+It stores the mlgw host and password configuration parameters inside HA which are then used by **\_\_init__.py**.
+There is one piece of mlgw-specific code (to get the serial number through xmpp).
+* **\_\_init__.py** is called by home assistant to start the module.
+It calls gateway.py to create a gateway instance.
+It also pulls the json configuration from the gateway that lists all the devices configured on the gateway.
+* **media_player.py** creates  "MediaPlayer" entities in Home assistant for each mlgw device.
+The Beospeaker class essentially manages the communication to and from the mlgw on an ongoing basis.
+There is one instance of the class for each device in the mlgw configuration.
+It monitors the traffic on both the mlgw api and on the special masterlink backdoor I discovered.

+Because the ml/mlgw is a single zone system and not all features are documented, there is a lot of random code to handle corner cases (e.g., if one speaker changes source, all other should too, because it's a single zone system, handling multiple video sources...).